Instagram whitelisting turns brands' best creator content into awesome ads. Here’s a breakdown of how to give brands access to your posts for...

 You’ll need to share your Facebook Business ID number with your creator.
 This can be found in Ads Manager under “Business Settings” > “Business Info.”
 Creators will then need to go to “Pages” > “Assign partners” to input the appropriate ID.

-Creator will also need to assign assets to the brand account.
+Creators will also need to assign assets to the brand account.
 This involves selecting “Instagram accounts” and then toggling “Ads” on.

 Back to the brand!
 Within Facebook Business Manager, go to “Settings” > “Paid partnerships.”
 Here you can manage, request and approve business partners.